lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 ## Hypothesis Function

-As you swivel it through the points, you get the idea that you could some how model data with only the string.
+As you swivel it through the points, you get the idea that you could some how model the data with only the string.
 Why not use the equation for a straight line you think to yourself.
 The assumption here being that beard length had a linear relationship to the month.